My epic food tour of Japan

 Having eaten lunch at a restaurant for the diet-conscious – there were scales on every table to weigh your food and timers to make sure you chewed every mouthless – dinner was more indulgent.
 The Tokyo Shiba Tofuya Ukai is a traditional Japanese Kaiseki formal dining restaurant, with beautiful gardens just underneath the Tokyo Tower, Japan’s second-largest structure (and a dead ringer for Blackpool Tower).

-The famous high-speed Shinkansen bullet train whisked us at a smooth 200mph the next morning past a snow-topped Mount Fuji westwards to Nagoya where we caught a local train to Toba, a fishing community in the Mie Prefecture on the south coast.
+The next day, the famous high-speed Shinkansen bullet train whisked us at a smooth 200mph past a snow-topped Mount Fuji westwards to Nagoya where we caught a local train to Toba, a fishing community in the Mie Prefecture on the south coast.

 Visiting Ise Grand Shrine